why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ![Wireless configuration](image/yast_wireless_specific.png)

 ??? info
-    Wireless networks configured here will be transferred to the finalized system as well, regardless the soluion you are choosing to use to manage your connections.
+    Wireless networks configured here will be transferred to the finalized system as well, regardless the solution you are choosing to use to manage your connections.

 **If** you configured a statically assigned IP address:
 1. Switch to the `Routing` tab.